icco/pseudoweb/_posts/2013-07-21-short-story---a-damp-night.md

 ---

  > Note: This is just a quick shot at a short story.
 I used to write a lot, but haven't done it in a while, so trying to get back into it.
 It should be noted that this story was not edited and is purely a brain dump.
+This was inspired by [a drawing on deviantart](http://gg-arts.deviantart.com/art/Section-C-383304926).

 The city is quiet.
 A dog trots by.
 A man smelling of shit and urine sits under a brightly lit sign window.
 An empty paper cup sits by his foot.
 No one is on the street to fill it.